Wednesday, September 25, 2024

 Photo (left) is Spalding's Athletic Catalog president James Thaw at his New Jersey Bowling Green Club. ( pre-1900).
 The "Game of Bowling on the Green or Lawn Bowls" by Greig, James Weir was published by the Spalding's Athletic Library in 1904 as the official Lawn Bowls Publication.

-Thes publications of 24 -30 pages before (1907) when the rules of the game were published (25 pages) sold for only 10 cents and was the contribution of the Scottish Bowls Association and approved by the then world Bowls organization of The International Bowling Association (formed in 1899).
+These publications of 24 -30 pages (published before 1907) when the rules of the game were finally published (25 pages) and sold for only 10 cents.
+The purchase revenue was a contribution of the Scottish Bowls Association which was then approved by the then world Bowls organization of The International Bowling Association (formed in 1899).

 In reading there a lot of interesting facts like where and when the game of bowls was first created.
 Note at the bottom of Chapter 1 (left) reads